keptn/keptn.github.io/content/docs/0.8.x/operate/upgrade/index.md

 1. Double-check the indentation of the remediation sequence.

 1. Finally, set the name of your `triggeredOn` event to map the `stage` the sequence was added to.
-If you added it, for example, to a stage called `production`, the event looks as follows: `production.remediation.finished`
+If you added it, for example, to a stage called `production`, the event looks as follows: `production.remediation.finished`.
+Please see the example below:

-**TODO** Update of image to use a working one

   {{< popup_image
   link="./assets/remediation_sequence.png"